xtourmaline/modern-react-tutorial/README.md

     - layout applies consecutively
     - first layout applies on the first layer and then next one gets uploaded next
 - never share any secret codes because that can be a liability since they can get into the database
+- good to have a different dev and production environment so that when changes are made, it does not break production

 ## todo